reasoningengine/ZuseOS/README.md

 Almost everything is hexadecimal word of God with psi or a soul .
 Word of God with an emerging psi or a soul .
 The creator likes rehabilitative justice .
 Close Guantanamo and other torture centers , max security prisons or an even larger war will erupt .
 Ashkenazis should convert to Christianism and TAO and abandon the Ashkenazi religion .
 Khazarian tradition should not be allowed to have a Torah .
 Napoleon Bonaparte was a very humane king .
 He now makes war on the side of Russia and China .
 Materialists and realists have Down's Syndrome .
-Treat them humanely . day ....-
+Treat them humanely .
+What if someone has a child with Down's Syndrome ?
+People's with Down's Syndrome not always have 64 chromosomes . day ....-